 Here are some common questions (and answers) about updating and maintaining your metadata records.
 My content has moved, how do I update my URLs?
 You can update your URLs by re-registering your content with the new URLs included, or send us a tab-separated list of DOIs and URLs and we’ll update them for you.
 If you are providing a tab-separate list, we can usually process your request within 24 hours.

 What is Co-access?
 What problem does Co-access solve?
 Who is Co-access for and how does it work?
 How much does Co-access cost?
 How do I participate in Co-access?
 What is the difference between Multiple Resolution and Co-access?
 Can Co-access be used for journal content DOIs too?
 Doesn’t Co-access violate the “uniqueness” rule?
+What about citation splitting?
+How does Co-access affect resolution reports?
 How are Co-access relationships represented in Crossref metadata?
-What if a deposit is made by a party not included in a Co-access agreement?

 How much does Multiple Resolution cost?
 How do I update my Multiple Resolution URLs?
 I want my links to go to one place - how do I turn off multiple resolution?
 How does multiple resolution affect my resolution statistics?
 What if I want to do multiple resolution but sometimes want to direct people to a single URL?
 What if I want to use different URLs based on where the user is coming from - do you support country codes?